-- Amend the LSC Zone to allow mixed uses and increased density. - Allow up to 1.0 FAR for properties in LSC Central. - Allow up to 1.5 FAR for the AHC and JHU properties adjacent to the proposed CCT station. - Allow 30 percent of permitted FAR to be used for housing. - Update the LSC zoning standards to reflect current technology and allow future flexibility. - Rezone the RICA and Noyes properties from the R-200 Zone to the LSC Zone. - Rezone the R&D parcels to the LSC Zone. - Rezone the O-M parcels to the LSC Zone. - Require a Concept Plan with future regulatory plans for AHC and JHU to address the Plan's guidelines, including the CCT location, the highest densities and height at transit, a mix of uses, creation of a local street network, and open spaces.
+- Allow a maximum of 1.0 FAR for properties in LSC Central - Allow a maximum of 1.5 FAR for properties in the center of the district (bounded by Key West Avenue, Medical Center Drive, and Broschart Road): AHC, JHU, and 9707, 9711, and 9715 Medical Center Drive - Allow a maximum of 30 percent of permitted FAR to be used for housing - Rezone the RICA and Noyes properties from the R-200 Zone to the LSC Zone - Rezone the R&D and O-M parcels to the LSC Zone - Require submission of a Concept Plan prior to approval of any future individual development projects for AHC and JHU to address the Plan's guidelines, including the location of the CCT, the highest densities and height at transit, the mix of uses, creation of a local street network, and provision of open spaces - Accommodate a fire station on the northwest corner of Shady Grove Road and Darnestown Road

-- Locate the highest density and tallest buildings (143 feet) adjacent to the transit station to form an identifiable center.
-Future developments should be well-integrated with each other. - Create an identifiable LSC Loop along Medical Center Drive that connects pedestrians to other transit centers, the network of natural pathways along the stream buffers, and the open spaces. - Design Broschart Road as an urban street, lined with buildings and activating street-level uses.
-The east side of Broschart Road is shared by AHC and JHU, and both property owners have opportunities to create a lively street edge that takes full advantage of transit station proximity. - Design Blackwell Road between the AHC and JHU properties with a building edge and improved connections. - Provide at least 15 percent of the net tract area as public use space. - Include the following public open spaces: - LSC Loop - Stream buffers - Urban square at the CCT station - Urban promenade to connect between buildings and public spaces.
+- Locate the highest density and tallest buildings (150 feet) adjacent to the transit station to form an identifiable center.
+Future developments should be well-integrated with each other - Create an identifiable LSC Loop along Medical Center Drive that connects pedestrians to other transit centers, the network of natural pathways along the stream buffers, and the open spaces - Design Broschart Road as an urban street, lined with buildings and activating street-level uses.
+The east side of Broschart Road is shared by AHC and JHU, and both property owners have opportunities to create a lively street edge that takes full advantage of transit station proximity - Design Blackwell Road between the AHC and JHU properties with a building edge and improved connections - Provide at least 15 percent of the net tract area as public use space - Include the following public open spaces: - LSC Loop - Stream buffers - Urban square at the CCT station - Urban promenade to connect between buildings and public spaces